gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 the `IdleTime` period, the machine is removed.
 If there are no jobs, there are no machines in _Idle_ state.

+If the `IdleCount` is set to a value greater than `0`, then idle VMs are created in the background.
+The runner acquires an existing idle VM before asking for a new job.

+- If the job is assigned to the runner, then that job is sent to the previously acquired VM.
+- If the job is not assigned to the runner, then the lock on the idle VM is released and the VM is returned back to the pool.

 ## Autoscaling algorithm and parameters

 The autoscaling algorithm is based on these parameters: